ehinderer/SRI_testing/tests/onehop/README.md

 In order to correctly link ARAs to KPs, ARAs will need to:

-1. Copy the ARA template from `templates` to the corresponding place in `test_triples`
+1. Copy the ARA template from `templates` into a distinctly named file, in a suitable (ARA-specific) subfolder location inside `test_triples/ARA`
 2. Edit the copied file to remove KPs that the ARA does not access.

+Note: as with the KP template files, you can selectively disable ('skip') specific ARA test files or whole subfolders of such files by appending *_SKIP* to the specific file or subfolder name.

 ## Running the Tests

 Tests are implemented with pytest.
-To run all tests, simply run
+To run all tests, simply run:

 ```
 pytest test_onehops.py
 ```